 Box Blight in the Gardens

 Other steps include improving local soil conditions to promote plant vigour and reducing the width of the hedges to improve airflow and reduce humidity.
 Some of the hedges have become very wide which has resulted in the centre of the hedge being affected yet the two sides where there is more airflow still healthy.
-In these cases, we are removing the centre and one side and the results to date look promising.
+In these cases, we are removing the centre and one side and the results to date look promising as this picture shows.

 Good hygiene is essential so a strict regime of cleaning tools and removing and burning cuttings has been adopted.